Entry gate closes at 4:00 pm

 Denizens of the Botanical Garden and Nature Preserve

-Visitors will often see various local animal species while at the garden — from a river otter and favorite local birds to bird species not often found in North Florida, such as migrating hummingbirds, warblers, and sparrows.
+Visitors often see various local animal species while at the garden — from a river otter and favorite local birds to bird species not often found in North Florida, such as migrating hummingbirds, warblers, and sparrows.
 Migrant birds stop on their way north and south, so guests who time their visits may see rose-breasted grosbeaks, robins, and scarlet tanagers.

 It’s Florida, so reptiles and amphibians are plentiful, including a number of species of tree frogs, turtles, tortoises, and (it must be said) snakes.
-The garden is home to an unusual garter snake which those who manage the garden are calling the “eastern blue-striped garter snake.”
+The garden is home to an unusual garter snake and those who manage the garden are calling the “eastern blue-striped garter snake.”

 There are, of course, other varieties of snakes in the garden, some of them venomous, such as the pygmy rattlesnake, though all of them are shy and prefer to hide or retreat from humans.